 “This woman we keep seeing,” remarked Rahab, “my sense is that she is not malevolent, however taxing her dancing may be.”

 Gloriana nodded.
 “She is a victim of the malignancy here.
 I think her name was Iesha.
 Her ghost is trying to tell us something.”

 “Why is it,” the wizard asked, “that phantoms are such poor communicators?
 Why not simply state plainly whatever torments them?”

 “Perhaps the journey to the realm of death renders such directness impossible, like a toll exacted for not passing on.
 Not all who die become ghosts.
 Those that do may be unwilling to let go, and it may be that difficulty in direct communication is a signal from the cosmos to peacefully move on.”

 Abby was intrigued by Gloriana’s theory.
-After a silence Rahab could contain himself no longer: “What nonsense.”
+Rahab was not.
+“What nonsense.”

-“You have a better explanation?” the oracle raised an eyebrow and folded her arms.
+“You have a better explanation?” the oracle folded her arms.